Integrative-Transcriptomics/OmicsTIDE/README.md

 A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).

-The tool can also directly be run at the [TueVis webserver](http://tuevis.informatik.uni-tuebingen.de/)
+The tool can directly be used for your analysis making use of the [TueVis webserver](http://tuevis.informatik.uni-tuebingen.de/).

+OmicsTIDE can also be downloaded and run locally by following the instructions below:

 ## Installation Guide
 The following steps are required to set up and run OmicsTIDE.
 The installation process includes python libraries for the back-end implementation.
 Scripts required for the front-end functions are all loaded directly from the web.